JTSDK/jtsdk-tools/src/JTSDK.Docs/tool-chain-setup/README.md

 The [Tool Chain Matrix(s)](#tool-chain-matrix) provides a brief description and links to each application or framework used within `JTSDK-Tools`. `Installation`, `Configuration` and `Removal` will be outlined in each of the respective application or framework documents as appropriate.

-The following matrices provides basic information about each application or framework used within the `JTSDK Tool Chain` collection.
 Collections such as [MSYS2](http://www.msys2.org/) include many [GNU Core Utils](https://www.gnu.org/software/coreutils/coreutils.html) that are not outlined specifically in this document.
 For more information a given item, following the links provided.

-The intension is to limit download and installation footprints to a bare minimum for each workload type.

 ### Core Tools
 The following tools are required and comprise the `JTSDK Core Tool Chain`.